 Bancorp Finance Limited (BFL) is wholly owned subsidiary of Capital Bancorp Plc.
 This entity was incorporated on 25 November 2002 as Capfin Nigeria Limited.
 It had its name changed on 6 November 2003 and this was duly registered with the Corporate Affairs Commission on 29 August 2007.
 The finance house license of Capital Bancorp Plc was transferred to the Company as a result of a CBN directive and after approval for same was gotten from the CBN in July 2014.
 It fully began operations as a stand alone company on 1 January 2015.
-Its authorized share capital is 150,000,000 shares.
+Its authorized share capital is 190,000,000 shares.
+Bancorp Finance Limited declared a bonus of 4 for 15 shares during the year under review, which amount to shares of 40,000,000 units.